2017 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2017 Roosevelt Dime continues the legacy of one of America’s longest-running coin designs, marking over seven decades of honoring President Franklin D. Roosevelt.
-While these dimes remain common in daily life, their numismatic value varies based on mint mark, condition, and special editions.
+While these dimes turn up in everyday pocket change, their numismatic value varies widely based on mint mark, condition, and special editions.

-Circulation strikes from Philadelphia and Denver facilities can range from face value to $6.55 in top uncirculated grades.
-Meanwhile, proof editions from San Francisco command prices around $14.00 for Deep Cameo specimens, reflecting their limited production and superior strike quality.
+Circulation strikes from Philadelphia and Denver can range from face value up to $295 in the highest certified grades.
+Meanwhile, proof editions from San Francisco command around $14.00 for Deep Cameo (DCAM) specimens — and certain error coins have sold for $500 or more at auction.

 2017 Dime Value By Variety